Application

 To apply to graduate studies at Western University, it is important that you understand the essential elements of the Western graduate school application.
 No application will be considered until it is complete.
 The responsibility rests with the applicant to ensure that all documents (e.g., transcripts, essays, test results such as TOEFL scores, etc.) are submitted by the application deadline of:

-The Program will begin accepting applications each October for entrance to the Program the following May.
+The Program will begin accepting applications beginning in mid-September for entrance to the Program the following May.
 Applicants must apply online through the Western Graduate and Postdoctoral Studies site.
 The application for this program involves two stages.
 Stage 1 includes a completed online application with the information and documentation mentioned below.
-Applicants moving forward after this intial application review will be invited to Stage 2 by late January, where they will be asked to submit a recorded video with both verbal and written components.
+Applicants moving forward after this intial application review will be invited to Stage 2 by mid January (for those that applied by January 3rd), where they will be asked to submit a recorded video with both verbal and written components.
 Only those applicants moving beyond this stage will be asked for references.
 Students in Stage 2 may also be invited to a live and informal talk with Program representatives, which will be done via zoom.
-The anticipated date for offer letters to be issued is mid to late February for international students, and mid to late March for domestic students.
+The anticipated date for offer letters to be issued is mid to late December for international students, and late February for domestic students (for those that applied by January 3rd).

 Stage One Requirements: